Charles and Lynn Schusterman Family Philanthropies: Jewish community

 The Schusterman Family Philanthropies efforts toward building Jewish community and advocacy include off-shoot organizations: the Schusterman-Israel Foundation, the ROI Community, and the Jerusalem Season of Culture.
 These emphasize entrepreneur networks, education, and connections with Israel.
 They are contributors to Repair the World, a Jewish service organization, BBYO, Hillel International, Moishe House. the Jews of Color Initiative, and Keshet, a network supporting LGBT inclusion in the Jewish community.

 In 2023, the foundation gave a $300,000 grant to Adamah, the largest Jewish environmental organization.
 This represented the foundation's first grant to a group dedicated to addressing the climate crisis.

+ROI Community

+The ROI Community, founded in 2006, was a signature initiative of the Philanthropies that brought together young Jewish leaders, activists and social entrepreneurs for an annual summit in Jerusalem and year-round programming and microgrants.
+Over two decades it built a network of more than 1,700 members across 60 countries.

+In March 2024, the Philanthropies decided to focus resources on direct grantmaking in the United States and Israel, particularly on combating antisemitism and anti-Zionism.
+In 2025, it was announced that the ROI program would close after a final summit in 2026.
+The 'Reality' trips to Israel for emerging leaders, formerly organized by ROI, were transferred to Schusterman grantee iTrek.

 Tulsa, Oklahoma

-The Schusterman family contributes significantly to Tulsa based organizations and causes, and has been recognized for impact in K12 through collegiate education by Tulsa Community College.
+The Schusterman family contributes significantly to Tulsa-based organizations and causes, and has been recognized for impact in K12 through collegiate education by Tulsa Community College.
 They are responsible for bringing Teach For America to Tulsa schools, and have supported the Tulsa Regional STEM Alliance, Green County Habitat for Humanity, and Hunger Free Oklahoma.